+918376837285 [email protected]

 • Outpatient Surgery:Many arthroscopic procedures are performed on an outpatient basis, allowing patients to return home on the same day.
 This eliminates the need for extended hospital stays, reducing healthcare costs and minimizing the risk of exposure to hospital-acquired infections.

-Procedure of Arthroscopy Treatment
+Procedure of Arthroscopy Surgery

 Arthroscopy surgery is a minimally invasive procedure used to diagnose and treat a wide range of joint-related issues, providing a less traumatic alternative to traditional open surgery.
 This technique employs a specialized instrument called an arthroscope, which contains a camera and light source, to visualize the interior of the joint.